kj3moraes/poetryness/README.md

 # poetryness

 Script to automate poetry's setup from existing projects.
+It will read all the .py files in a directory and make an "unpinned" requirements.txt file and from this requirements.txt file, a base pyproject.toml file is generated and the dependencies are installed.

 ## Usage